Alberto-Vega/SwiftCodeChallenges/README.md

 ## Motivation

-When I was preparing for technical interviews I noticed an unfortunate lack of resources in Swift.
+    I have the impression that there is a lack of resources in Swift that cover data structures and algorithms.
-While in the other hand it was fairly easy to find examples or resources in almost any other programming language.
-It's gotten way better though now sites like interviewCake have Swift solutions but I feel there is still a lot to do.
+    In the other hand it is fairly easy to find examples or resources in almost any other programming language.
+It's gotten way better though.
+Now sites like interviewCake have Swift solutions but I feel there is still a lot to do.
 So I decided to share my solutions so hopefully I can help other people out there.

 ## Setup / Usage